SustainableTourists/SustainableRepo/README.md

 19. Is it just as important to be sustainable while being in the country?
 20. How do I know I traveled sustainably?

-Selected Challenges (to generate ideas for)
+Selected Challenges (to generate ideas for):
 7. Difficult to find information.
 11. Time-consuming.
 13. It's expensive already.